DRR

 name: outImageDimension_inPixels, type: Vector2, default: 256 256

-Sets the output image’s extent in pixel.
+Sets the output image’s extent in pixels.

 Out Image Dimension in mm